-When school’s out, keep the learning going in the kitchen with simple cooking activities.
+When school’s out, keep the learning going in the kitchen with simple kids cooking activities.
 Not only will the kids get creative (and enjoy a snack), but they’ll learn math, science, reading, and more.
 Here’s what they’ll discover in a kitchen classroom:

 Cooking requires some good basic math skills, from measuring ingredients and temperatures to reading fractions and practicing multiplication to increase a recipe.
 If you put the kids in charge of grocery shopping, they’ll also learn some money math.
 Give them a budget to start with and ask them to tally up the cost as they put each item into the shopping cart.